 Hi!
-My name is Jenny, and I live with my husband, Brian, and our fur-children, “FatCat,” Loki, and our amazing German Shorthaired Pointer, Cello, in Southern NJ.
-We enjoy camping, hiking, and dock-diving competitions with Cello.
+My name is Jenny, and I live with my husband, Brian, and our fur-children, “FatCat,” Loki, and our amazing German Shorthaired Pointers, Cello and Hooch, in Southern NJ.
+We enjoy camping, hiking, and dock-diving competitions with Cello and Hooch.
 My goal with this blog is to publish photos, document our adventures with our GSPs, and to share with the world the love and joy both Cello and Hooch bring to us each and every day…they truly are an amazing breed!